dmcgoldrick/eSciences_code_demo/README.md

 - Time Series analysis with Prophet
 - An API for heterogeneous services with sloppy and diverse returns (CCXT)

-  ## What this Demo is not designed to demo
+  ## What this Demo is not designed to do
   - An interactive software product served for users on the web (notebook or lab use only)
   - A Full Stack or Cloud serverless or container implementation

+  ## How to use this demo
+  1. clone the repo into a virtual environment or locally on the authorized computer
+  2. Open jupyterlab or jupyter
+  3. Use within the Secure LAN
+  4. note this code uses Network attached storage, access control and a Cluster so see admin for access.